Posts

 Image

 The beautiful Moore Cove Falls, North Carolina - License our images here .
 This area, with this waterfall included, sold for $155 in 1891.
 The owner, Adam Q. Moore, gave it to the powerful Mr. Vanderbilt .
 Moore Cove Falls is less than a mile from the road.
 Easy hike.
-The worst part probably is the stairs by the trailhead.
+The worst part probably is at the stairs by the trailhead.
 After that, the trail is pretty flat.
 The waters of Moore creek jumping from the tall bluff broke in a zillion drops that shined beautifully under the afternoon sun.
 C crossed behind the fall.
 She looked a tiny speckle besides the misty column of water.
 Refreshing shower in the magnificent paradise of Mr. Moore.
 Recalling a line from Paulo Coelho's By the River Piedra I Sat Down and Wept : God is here, right now, at our side.
 We can see him in this mist, in the ground we're walking on, even in my shoes.
 The shoes got a little muddy, but all felt very well.
-(The link to the page of the boo
+Talking about waterfalls, Pis

 What is politics? - A definition from P. J. O'Rourke